 Wet: A Memoir of My Life Churn

-I wanted the script of what a woman is supposed to want: a husband, house, one child, but then again, I didn’t really want that either.
+After ten years of working without a real vacation, and three years of total singledom, I leave techie Silicon Valley feeling dry.
+I want to enjoy life again, find love, or discover a hobby—or have sex at the least.
+I go to South America on a hunch that following my body’s instincts could hold the key to happiness.
+I have no idea what that will mean.
+I want the script of what a woman is supposed to want: a husband, house, one child, but then again, I don’t really want that either.
 The real problem was I didn’t know what I wanted.
-So I went to Brazil.
+So I move to Brazil.

 In many ways, Wet is the follow-up to Quirkyalone, but it’s a much more personal book.
 In Quirkyalone, I looked at the lives, psychologies and personalities of people who prefer to be single rather than settle.
 In Wet, I investigate my own personal history in being single, relationships, and sexuality.

-The story happens through the following of the body—the following of cues, intuitions, and ultimately finding my own unique healing path through sensuality, sex, reconnecting with my body, tango (and other dance, music experiences).
-The book takes us through many sensual experiences including tango, reminding us we are a body first and the body remembers.
+The book takes us through many sensual experiences including sex and tango, reminding us we are a body first and the body remembers.

 Ultimately Wet is a story about facing fear—realizing the past can no longer hurt you and you have nothing to fear.